 Most people believe that pipes burst at the freezing point of water, but this is not actually true.
 The truth is that pipes burst somewhere between a closed facet, like a washing machine or kitchen faucet, and the actual freeze.
-Pressure begins to build due to ice blockage, and it has no place to go but through the pipe walls.
+The experts over at Water Damage Mentor will tell you that pressure begins to build due to ice blockage, and it has no place to go but through the pipe walls.
 Having a pipe burst like this can cause severe water damage in your home.
 That is why our team of trusted plumbers recommend winterizing your home’s plumbing system and stop frozen pipes before it’s too late.
 Taking preventive care steps for home winterization can save you money down the road.
 This year, the Pann Home Services and Remodeling team of expert plumbers wants to give you an early holiday gift basket of five plumbing tips and tricks on how to winterize your home today.

 1. Pipe Insulation